ŷ

 Disclosure: Received an uncorrected ARC of this book from NetGalley and GP Putnam's Sons/Penguin Random House LLC (Thank you!) in exchange for an honest review.

-Profile Image for Alan (the Consulting Librarian) Teder.
+Profile Image for Alan (on House & Cat sitting Hiatus) Teder.

 April 5, 2025